-AMNA EHSAN252 DR. SHAHID RIZWAN253
+AMNA EHSAN255 HAFSA SIBGHAT 256 DR. SHAHID RIZWAN257

 ABSTRACT: Pakistan has been rocked in recent months by audio revelations involving some of the country's most prominent figures.
 As a result of these revelations, there has been serious concern about the rule of law in Pakistan and the government's tendency to violate the privacy of its citizens These audible revelations have had significant impact on the political environment of the country.
 This article examines the legality of audio recordings in Pakistan and whether or not it violates the country's fundamental constitutional right.
 Additionally, it examines constitutional provisions to safeguard the rights of Pakistani citizens, as well as case laws that have previously addressed similar invasions of privacy.
 Public confidence in government and the judiciary has been undermined.
 Concerns have also been raised about the government's willingness to invade the privacy of its citizens.
 By examining the legal framework and precedent, this article seeks to provide a comprehensive understanding of leaked audio in Pakistan and its implications for fundamental rights.
 How do these audio leaked?
 How does it verify their legitimacy?
-What regulations regarding downloading recording?
-Can it be used in court as evidence?
-This article intend to answer a number of these concerns.
+What regulations regarding downloading the are

-252 Advocate High Court
+255 Advocate High Court